smarthomeNG/plugins/rtr/README.md

 #### rtr_Kp, rtr_Ki

-With those you can define different Kp and/or Ki values to your controller, which override the global default from default_Kp/default_Ki.
+With those you can define different Kp and/or Ki values to your controller, which override the global default from ``default_Kp``/``default_Ki``.

 ***The attributes are only valid on the same item, where ``rtr_current`` is defined and belongs to that controller.***

 #### rtr_stops

-This attribute can be used to define a item as a stop/pause trigger of the given contoller(s).
-When the value of the Item changes to on/true the controller(s) stops execution and set rtr_actuator to 0, till the value changes back to off/false.
+This attribute can be used to define a item as a stop/pause trigger of the given controller(s).
+When the value of the Item changes to on/true the controller(s) stops execution and set the item of rtr_actuator to 0, till the value changes back to off/false.

 ***The attributes can only be set on a Item of type Bool.
 You can add muliple Items to one controller and also one Item to multiple controllers***